 Throughout the program, we incorporate as much exposure to real world application as possible.
 While students are exposed to a holistic set of academic standards, they also learn important soft skills like design thinking, time management, leadership, communication, and more.

-Sora doesn’t believe in tests as the primary form of assessment.
 We believe traditional tests only spot check random standards and are a poor measure of true student progress.
 Learn more about our curriculum here.

 We’re intentional about putting student interests first and using them to create projects for students to learn real skills.
 Our Learning Experts help students design their projects so they can use them to learn relevant topics for that specific career or field and the required high school academic subjects.
 At Sora, students demonstrate their knowledge and competency through their projects, work in Learning Expeditions, and various learning platforms.